AcademySoftwareFoundation/openexr/website/DeepIDsSpecification.rst

 Deep IDs are primarily used in compositing applications to select objects in images:

--  The 3D renderer stores in the final OpenEXR file multiple ids per pixel as well a scene manifest providing a mapping to a human-readable identifier, like an object or material name.
+-  The 3D renderer stores multiple ids per pixel in the final OpenEXR file as well a scene manifest providing a mapping to a human-readable identifier, such as an object or material name.
--  The compositing application, reads in the deep IDs and implements a UI for the artist to create a selection based on the manifest data.
+-  The compositing application reads in the deep IDs and implements a UI for the artist to create a selection based on the manifest data.
 -  The selected IDs will then be used to create a deep (per-sample) or shallow (per-pixel) mask for later use.